 Insurance makes it affordable for you to prepare for any unforeseen events such as death, disability, illnesses, and accidents.
 If you get the right insurance type for your family, premium payments will cost you less now than upfront and out-of-pocket payments later.
-Ultimately, when the unexpected happens, insurance will lessen the financial burden to your family.
+Ultimately, when the unexpected happens, insurance will lessen the financial burden on your family.

 Family insurance covers the entire family for a set amount of premium.
-It could be a life, health, or education insurance.
+It could be life, health, or education insurance.

-For example, if you get a family life insurance, your family members are covered in the event of your death.
+For example, if you get family life insurance, your family members are covered in the event of your death.
 The insurance provider pays a lump sum to the surviving family of the insured person after a certain period.
-This kind of insurance policy provides a financial security blanket to surviving dependents or beneficiaries after the policyholder’s death.
+This kind of insurance policy provides a financial security blanket to surviving dependents or beneficiaries after the policyholder's death.